-Also known as the slingshot effect, an important spaceflight technique used successfully on a number of interplanetary missions, including Voyager, Galileo, and Cassini, whereby the gravitational field of a planet is used to increase the speed and alter the course of a spacecraft without the need to expend fuel.
+Gravity assist, also known as the slingshot effect, is an important spaceflight technique used successfully on a number of interplanetary missions, including Voyager, Galileo, and Cassini, whereby the gravitational field of a planet is used to increase the speed and alter the course of a spacecraft without the need to expend fuel.
 The inbound flight path is carefully chosen so that the spacecraft will be whipped around the assisting body, being both accelerated and deflected on a hyperbolic trajectory.
 At first sight, it may seem as if something has been gained for nothing.
 However, the additional speed of the spacecraft has been won at the planet's expense which, as a result of the encounter, slows imperceptibly in its orbit and, as a result, moves fractionally closer to the Sun.

 One of the earliest, and most dramatic applications of the technique came in 1970 when the world watched as NASA used a lunar gravity-assist to rescue the Apollo 13 astronauts after an onboard explosion had severely damaged their spacecraft en route to the Moon.
 By using a relatively small amount of fuel to put the spacecraft onto a suitable trajectory, NASA engineers and the astronauts were able to use the Moon's gravity to turn the ship around and send it back home.

 The following description of a gravity assist maneuver comes from the Jet Propulsion Laboratory and applies to the Voyager spacecraft's encounter with Jupiter.

 From Jupiter's point of view, the situation is similar to a

 Historians of science differ on the issue of when gravity assist as a technique in spaceflight was first discussed in the scientific literature.
 The mathematics of how cometary orbits are affected by close approaches to planets was known in the late 18th century and in the early 1920s, Walter Hohmann showed that the lowest energy path between any two planets is an ellipse that is tangential to the orbits of both the planets.
 The first mention of a gravity-assist maneuver may have been by Ray Cummings in his science fiction story "Brigands of the Moon," first published in Astounding in 1931.
 In this story, an Earth spaceship is piloted by martian brigands who are determined to get their hands on the Moon's one key resource, radiactum ("the catalyst mineral which was revolutionising industry"):

 The concept of gravity assist as a means of altering the speed or course of a spacecraft does not appear in scientific literature, however, for another two decades.
-In a footnote Arthur C. Clarke mentions a paper by Derek Lawden titled "Perturbation Manoeuvres" (Journal of the British Interplanetary Society, vol 13, no 5, Sept 1954).
+In a footnote Arthur C. Clarke mentions a paper by Derek Lawden titled "Perturbation Manoeuvres" (Journal of the British Interplanetary Society, vol 13, no 5, Sep 1954).
 Lawden, a mathematician, worked in the early 1950s on the optimization of rocket trajectories.
 Somewhat later, in 1961, a summer intern at JPL, Michael A. Minovitch, showed that the gravitational field of a planet could provide thrust to a spacecraft.
 He demonstrated that careful design of the trajectory to a target planet could provide a gravity assist to move from that planet to another.